 This is not the first discussion on the subject, as since the FAA Special Conditions No. 25-356-SC and 25-357-SC were published in Jan 08 a number of interesting debates have been triggered.

-I don’t profess to have any answers but I have observed the many issues in this area for a number of years, here are some of my personal opinions.
+I have observed the many issues in this area for a number of years and here are some of my personal opinions.

 With major airlines worldwide investing in a variety of IFE and connectivity solutions, keeping an ever-increasing techno aware passenger informed and entertained, is an important requirement for operators.

-Retro- fitting of new IFE systems has been carried out successfully for many years … todays newer IFE systems are introducing for the first time TCP/IP networks as an integral part of the aircraft and for airlines this introduces a new set of security risks and challenges.
+Retro- fitting of new IFE systems has been carried out successfully for many years … but todays newer IFE systems are introducing for the first time TCP/IP connectivity as an integral part of the aircraft and for airlines this introduced a new set of security risks and challenges.

-One of the most important new challenges of eEnablement, is the exposure of an airlines existing (in some cases substantial) ground based back office IT systems to what is essentially a hostile aircraft. eEnablement will be a risk until airline operators are satisfied they have an IT architecture in place, protecting both aircraft and ground based networks.
+One of the most obvious new challenges of eEnablement is the exposure of an airlines existing (in some cases substantial) ground based back office IT systems to what is essentially a hostile Aircraft environment.

-Companies with global business interests today issue employees with network ready devices for connecting to back office systems from practically any worldwide location.
-These systems consider each other as hostile until authentication has been successfully accepted by devices.
+Companies with global business interests issue employees with network ready devices for connecting to back office systems from any worldwide location.
+They consider each other as hostile until successful authentication has been achieved.